-No two bands play the same way, but knowing how we do it when we get together for a jam session might give some useful context to our scenarios.
+No two bands play the same tune, but knowing how the Italian Chamber Orchestra does it when we get together for a jam session might give some useful context to our scenarios.
 If nothing else, it helps us explain in which environment they worked best.

-Of course, sometimes the Blues Brothers get their hands on a gig at Bob’s Country Bunker and after some initial setbacks the concert goes swimmingly (more or less).
+Of course, sometimes the Blues Brothers get their hands on a gig at Bob’s Country Bunker and after some initial setbacks the concert goes swimmingly (more or less): experiments are always worth a try and we won’t be the ones to stop you.
+On the contrary, we’re eager to hear what comes out of it.

 These, however, are the little secrets to our groove.